Deals of the day-Mergers and acquisitions

 ** Billionaire investor Carl Icahn has acquired a stake in cloud computing platform VMware Inc, CNBC reported on Tuesday.

 ** BlackRock Inc, the world’s largest asset manager, on Tuesday said it will buy investment manager Tennenbaum Capital Partners LLC (TCP), expanding its reach in the U.S. private credit market as investors hunt for richer fixed-income returns.
-(Compiled by Tamara Mathias in Bengaluru)
+(Compiled by Tamara Mathias and Karan Nagarkatti in Bengaluru)